leo4life2/hierarchical_memory_plugin/README.md

 - Updating the hierarchical structure during chatting
 - Retrieval process based on similarity search

+## Quickstart (largely from [chatgpt-retrieval-plugin]<https://github.com/openai/chatgpt-retrieval-plugin>)

+Follow these steps to quickly set up and run the ChatGPT Retrieval Plugin:

+1. Install Python 3.10, if not already installed.
+2. Clone the repository: `git clone https://github.com/leo4life2/hierarchical_memory_plugin.git`
+3. Navigate to the cloned repository directory: `cd /path/to/hierarchical_memory_plugin`
+4. Install poetry: `pip install poetry`
+5. Create a new virtual environment with Python 3.10: `poetry env use python3.10`
+6. Activate the virtual environment: `poetry shell`
+7. Install app dependencies: `poetry install`
+8. Rename `.env.example` to `.env`, and set the required environment variables (make sure you have a Pinecone account and index created).
+9. Run `source .env` to load the environment variables.
+10. Run the API locally: `poetry run start`
+11. Access the API documentation at `http://0.0.0.0:8000/docs` and test the API endpoints (make sure to add your bearer token).

 ## How it works

 1. **Memory chunk creation**: Chat histories are divided into fixed-sized "memory chunks" of 200 tokens, with an overlapping window approach to preserve context.